matthewsouthey/matthewsouthey.github.io/_posts/2018-01-21-teaching-incentives.md

 - Instead of maximizing constructive feedback, laudatory applause is maximized

-- Instead of maximizing the teacher-student learning dynamic, being a clown is maximized.
+- Instead of maximizing the teacher-student learning dynamic, being a clown is maximized

 Parent satisfaction is the metric that is measured and business decisions are based off of it.
 Customer satisfaction is the most important thing to the company – and the customer isn’t the child, it’s the parent.
 Unfortunately there are many ways this metric can be achieved that doesn’t involve the child effectively learning English.